 The festive period really incorporates all of my favourite things: people, parties, excessive quantities of food, drinking, shopping and mooching.
 It also tends to incorporate arguing, which, if I’m honest, I can also quite enjoy.
 My main catalyst for a row around this time of year is sparked by one of two things: being too hot in a shop and feeling trapped in a puff jacket, or hearing Slade blasting out of a speaker for the 789th time.
 Both of these cause such catastrophic levels of rage that they threaten to potentially overturn the entire festive feeling I’ve been cultivating thus far.
 I can be happily singing along to the previous 788 plays.
 But all of a sudden something happens and I cannot deal with this song any longer.
 Mariah Carey is the only exception to this rule — a classic that really should be enjoyed the whole year round.

 I also decided to make a cheese installation.
 It’s a time for excess, after all, so I created a table that King Henry VIII would be proud of.
 There was enough cheese and wine to give a French man gout.
-It looked incredible but I forget one crucial thing: cheese stinks.
+It looked incredible but I forgot one crucial thing: cheese stinks.
 The entire party had a heavy scent of old milk — not very festive at all.
 And it smelt a whole lot worse when I woke up the next day and the hacked remains of a Camembert were melting into my worktops.

-This year I suggested to the boyfriend we do something a whole lot more wholesome: add a finish time to the invite, provide only smell-free food and don’t allow smoking in the house.
+Last year I suggested to the boyfriend we do something a whole lot more wholesome: add a finish time to the invite, provide only smell-free food and don’t allow smoking in the house.
 But it just feels too horrible to put a restriction on such a joyous time of year.
 You have to commit or you go full Scrooge.

 Then comes the big day, which can sometimes feel somewhat anticlimactic, and I think that’s usually my own fault.
 By the time the 25th rolls around, I’ve used up all my festive serotonin in the five weeks prior.
 I go too hard too soon!